AikidoSec/safe-chain/README.md

 iex (iwr "https://github.com/AikidoSec/safe-chain/releases/download/1.5.8/install-safe-chain.ps1" -UseBasicParsing)
 ```

 The install commands above always reference a specific release.
-To install a different version, replace `1.5.7` with your desired version number.
+To install a different version, replace the version with your desired version number.
 All available versions are on the [releases page](https://github.com/AikidoSec/safe-chain/releases).

 ### Download integrity